 The program provides tents, sleeping mats, camp chairs, lanterns, flashlights, GPS units, water bottles, first aid kits, and all activity equipment.
 We'll also have drinks and campfire snacks available for you!

-Families need to provide sleeping bags (or other bedding), pillows, clothing, sturdy shoes, and personal items (toothpaste, towels, soap, etc.).
+Families need to provide sleeping bags (or other bedding), pillows, clothing, good, sturdy shoes, and personal items (toothpaste, towels, soap, etc.).
 Families also need to provide enough food for four meals.
-The registration fee is \$90 for a family of four.
-Additional family members cost \$5 each up to six people.
+Registration Fee: \$90 up to family of four.
+Additional family members \$5 each up to six people.
 One family per registration.

-For more registration information, including a list of participating parks and to make arrangements for larger families, groups, and or other special arrangements, please visit AZStateParks.com/Family-Camp.
-The program is available to all children at least 6 years old, but sorry, not your pets!
+For more registration information including which parks are participating and to make arrangements for larger families, groups, and anyone else in need of special arrangements, please visit AZStateParks.com/Family-Camp.
+The program is available to all children aged 6 years and older, but sorry, not your pets!